 Below is a high-level overview of an example test system in eggPlant Manager.
 It shows the following:

-- You can use eggPlant Manager from a supported browser on any computer with network access to the machine running the eggPlant Manager server, including mobile devices.
+- Use eggPlant Manager from a supported browser on any computer with network access to the machine running the eggPlant Manager server, including mobile devices.

 - You need an eggPlant Manager agent running on each machine where you are using eggPlant Functional to run tests.

-- eggPlant Manager communicates with its agents using HTTP.
+- The eggPlant Manager application communicates with its agents using HTTP.

-- eggPlant Functional communicates with the systems under test (SUTs) using VNC or RDP.
+- The eggPlant Functional application communicates with the systems under test (SUTs) using VNC or RDP.
 See Creating a Connection from eggPlant Functional in the eggPlant Functional documentation for more information about these connections.